 He does not have any family relationship with other Directors and/or major shareholders of the Company or any personal interest, in any business arrangement involving the Company.

-for any offence within the past 10 years.
+Securities holdings in the Company: Nil Convictions of offences: He has not been convicted for any offence within the past 10 years.